 Why I don’t Like Agile Tools

 1. Less Transparency

 For product backlogs, using a tool so that everyone can see and edit it in one place is convenient and improves transparency.
 For sprint backlogs, using an agile tool actually reduces transparency.
 The sprint backlog is where the team lists all the backlog items and creates the tasks needed to complete them.
 You would think that a tool might improve transparency but it doesn’t.

 Oh, the tasks are all in there, but it is difficult to see all the tasks for the sprint in one place.
 To actually see the whole plan, you have to scroll and scroll and scroll.
 You cannot see it all on one page.

 As a workaround, teams frequently filter the sprint backlog so that they show tasks by person.
-Now we can see what each person is working in.
+Now we can see what each person is working in via the agile tool.
 But we lose sight of what the team is trying to accomplish.
 The focus is on “my tasks” but not on “our tasks”.